 In the spring of 2014, Waconia opened a brand new facility and began searching for the best dust collector to keep the new facility clean.

-Camfil APC representative Glacier Technology assisted Waconia from the beginning in order to find the best solution.
-To avoid downdraft situations and the possibility of recirculating contaminated air, Glacier did not want the collection points for welding fumes lower than the return points.
+A Camfil APC representative assisted Waconia from the beginning in order to find the best solution.
+To avoid downdraft situations and the possibility of recirculating contaminated air, the Camfil representative did not want the collection points for welding fumes lower than the return points.

-“We were up against an unducted, standalone vortex type of unit,” Glacier said.
+“We were up against an unducted, standalone vortex type of unit,” Stated the representative.

-Glacier and Waconia decided to install a centrally located, ducted Farr Gold Series for this project.
+The Camfil representative and Waconia decided to install a centrally located, ducted Gold Series® industrial dust collector for this project.

 “The facility is brand new,” Mumford said.
 “We had the luxury of figuring out which system would work best for the facility we were constructing.
-Glacier was involved in getting us a unit that would best serve our facility.”
+Our Camfil representative was involved in getting us a unit that would best serve our facility.”

 Because the facility was new, Waconia chose to install a unit before there was any dust produced.